Sanjeev435/MyJavaPractiseSets/src/main/resources/Effective Java Notes/Classes and Interfaces.md

 ## Classes and Interfaces

-### 1. Minimize the accessibility of classes and members.
+### Minimize the accessibility of classes and members.

 * The single most important factor that distinguishes a well-designed component from a poorly designed one is the  degree to which the component hides its internal data and other implementation details from other components.
 A well-designed component hides all its implementation details, cleanly separating its API from its implementation.
 Components then communicate only through their APIs and are oblivious to each others’ inner workings.
 This concept, known as information hiding or encapsulation.

 * Make each class or member as inaccessible as possible

 * For members (fields, methods, nested classes, and nested interfaces), there are four possible access levels, listed here in order of increasing accessibility:
-	* Private—The member is accessible only from the top-level class where it is declared.
+	* Private — The member is accessible only from the top-level class where it is declared.
-	* Package-private—The member is accessible from any class in the package where it is declared.
+	* Package-private — The member is accessible from any class in the package where it is declared.
 Technically known as default access, this is the access level you get if no access modifier is specified (except for interface members, which are public by default).
-	* Protected—The member is accessible from subclasses of the class where it is declared and from any class in the package where it is declared.
+	* Protected — The member is accessible from subclasses of the class where it is declared and from any class in the package where it is declared.
-	* Public—The member is accessible from anywhere.
+	* Public — The member is accessible from anywhere.

 * There is a key rule that restricts your ability to reduce the accessibility of methods.
 If a method overrides a superclass method, it cannot have a more restrictive access level in the subclass than in the superclass.

 * A special case of this rule is that if a class implements an interface, all of the class methods that are in the interface must be declared public in the class.

 * Instance fields of public classes should rarely be public.

 * Classes with public mutable fields are not generally thread-safe.

 * Note that a nonzero-length array is always mutable, so it is wrong for a class to have a public static final array field, or an accessor that returns such a field.

 * We can make the public array private and add a public immutable list:
   ```